Christian Values

 logo.jpg

 When children across school display their Christian values, they receive a 'value voucher'.
 Each week 'value vouchers' are selected at random to receive a celebratory reward.
+We also celebrate children who have demonstrated the school value we are reflecting on that week or half-term through them recieving an award and the way they have demonstrated the value shared.

 Friday News also shows the Christian value we have shown across school each week.
 You can find this in the 'News' section of our website.